syntaxnoob/GeneralTools/ToJson/README.md

 3. Open your commandline/terminal and type: `python3 ToJson.py` .
 4. A search.json file can be found in that directory.

-If you use this script, please give credit to 'Syntaxnoob'.
+If you use this script, please give credit to syntaxnoob.